-They would only be used by a small minority of users.
+They would be used only by a small minority of users.

 They are not required, and would usually be used only once.